A ferris wheel at night surrounded by christmas decorations and people in a city square

 Sounds good?
 I just visited Lisbon for the first time in years, and it was so much more charming than I remember!

-In this guide, you’ll find 10 reasons why Lisbon should top your December travel list.
+In this guide, I will share with you the 10 best reasons why Lisbon should top your December travel list.

 These include the wonderful blend of festive holiday sparkle, the perks of off-season tranquility, and the unique cultural richness that you always find in the Portuguese capital.